Take Control of Incontinence, Prolapse, and Other Pelvic Floor Disorders

 Lifestyle and behavior changes

-Losing weight, cutting back on foods and beverages that irritate your bladder and reducing fluid intake at certain times of day can help control urinary incontinence.
+Losing weight, avoiding foods and beverages that irritate your bladder, and limiting fluid intake at certain times of day can help manage some PFDs.
+Exercises like Pilates, yoga, or tai chi can also strengthen and tone your pelvic floor muscles.

 Physical therapy